The Cosmic Baryon Partition between the IGM and CGM in the SIMBA Simulations: Results

 In order to disentangle the role of different feedback mechanisms on the partitioning of cosmic baryons, we thus examine the set of smaller-volume ($L_{\rm box} = 50~h^{-1}{\rm cMpc}$) \texttt{Simba} simulations, listed in Table~\ref{tab:tab_simba}.
 The left column of Fig.~\ref{fig:simba-variants} illustrates the large-scale distribution of cosmic baryons in these simulations that adopt different feedback prescriptions.
 In addition, we indicate contributions to the mass fraction of the CGM gas from different sources in the simulations in the middle and right columns of Fig.~\ref{fig:simba-variants}, using the same categorisation introduced in Fig.~\ref{fig:simba-100}.

 The top row of Fig.~\ref{fig:simba-variants} illustrates the resulting distribution in the full-feedback run \texttt{Simba-50}.
 It is apparent that the results in the left panel are virtually indistinguishable from those of the \texttt{Simba-100} simulation (Fig.~\ref{fig:simba-100}, top panel).
 However, we observe larger differences if we focus on the CGM component only (middle panel in Fig.~\ref{fig:simba-100} and middle panel in the first row of Fig.~\ref{fig:simba-variants}).
 The evolution of the mass fraction in the CGM of galaxies and low-mass groups is essentially unchanged in the \texttt{Simba-100} and \texttt{Simba-50} runs.
 But unlike the $100 \, h^{-1} \, \rm cMpc$ fiducial run, the smaller-box variant does not contain any clusters above $z\approx 0.75$.
 The poorer cluster statistics in the smaller box systematically affects the results at lower redshift as well.
 At $z=0.1$, about 28~per cent of the CGM gas resides in clusters in the \texttt{Simba-50} simulation, whereas this fraction is 40~per cent in the \texttt{Simba-100} run.
-Therefore, the results on the overall classification of cosmic baryons are robust to changes in the simulation volume, but the rarity of clusters in the smaller volume affects the statistics of cosmic baryons within the CGM.
+Therefore, while the partition of cosmic baryons between the four considered phases (i.e., IGM, CGM, ISM, stars) does not change significantly with respect to the size of the simulation volume, the rarity of clusters in the smaller volume run affects the statistics of cosmic baryons within the CGM.
 However, since the different feedback variants were run on the same box size and initial conditions as \texttt{Simba-50}, we can still gain insight from the relative changes in the gas fractions even in the most massive halos.
 Indeed, the halo mass function varies only weakly across the different runs \citep{Sorini2022}.

 The second row of Fig.~\ref{fig:simba-variants} shows the effect of turning off the X-ray heating mode in the AGN feedback.
 Clearly, the absence of X-ray heating does not have a significant effect on the overall distribution of baryons compared to the \texttt{Simba-50} run.
 By construction, the X-ray heating mode of the AGN feedback affects matter only within the BH kernel and has very limited impact on material outside of haloes (see Section~\ref{sec:sims}).
 Therefore, the relative $\figm \simeq85\%$ and $\fcgm \simeq8\%$ fractions do not change significantly with respect to the full feedback model.
 For the ISM gas, half of the X-ray heating energy is converted to the kinetic energy by imparting a radial outwards kick to the ISM particles \citep{Sorini2022}.
 Turning off the X-ray heating allows modestly more baryons ($\sim 30-50\%$) to accumulate in the ISM and stellar component compared to the full feedback run, as seen in Table~\ref{tab:tab_baryons}.
 These ISM and stellar contributions are however still very subdominant compared to the CGM and IGM.